ka7/sh/README.md

     shm perms

-Just type `alias` to see a set of simple aliases, typing `?` will show the most common ones with some explanation of their usage and `eh` can be sed to customize this list, and yes, `nano` is the default editor of (my) choice.
+Just type `alias` to see a set of simple aliases, typing `?` will show the most common ones with some explanation of their usage and `eh` can be used to customize this list, and yes, `nano` is the default editor of (my) choice.
+Feel free to replace the `e` alias with vim or any other editor.

     ? .......
 Show this help
     e .......
 The nano Editor with a simplified interface